-In the foreground of the most photographed and spectacular skyline on the planet, a deceptively simple landmark takes pride of place.
+In the foreground of the most photographed skyline on the planet, a charming touch of whimsy takes pride of place.
 Jane’s Carousel is the jewel in the already glittering crown that is New York.

 Where could be a more fitting location for a lovingly hand-restored, ninety-five year-old merry-go-round than a place called Dumbo?

-Jane’s Carousel is housed in a Jean Nouvel transparent pavilion, designed not only for shelter, but also to frame the uninterrupted views of the East River, the Brooklyn and Manhattan Bridges and that skyline.
+Jane’s Carousel is housed in ‘starchitect’ Jean Nouvel’s transparent pavilion, designed not only to shelter, but also to frame the uninterrupted views of the East River, the Brooklyn and Manhattan Bridges and that skyline.

 The old blackened varnish was removed from original paintings and the dozens of old beveled mirrors were reglazed.
 The carousel’s mechanical systems were updated with new gears, motor and an electronic controller and fully rewired.

 For the jobs she felt needed the expertise of professionals she called in restoration artists from the Metropolitan Museum of Art and an expert detailer from Mercedes.
 This is no mere restoration; you can see the love Jane Walentas gave to make the roundabout live again.

 Why?
 Jane and her husband David, purchased 2 million square feet on the tip of Brooklyn in 1983 and their master plan for the development always included a carousel as the centre piece.
 It is the first carousel to be placed on the National Register of Historic Places.
 Their bid for the entire carousel prevented it from being sold off piece by piece.

 When the restoration was nearing completion, the Pritzker prizewinning architect Jean Nouvel was appointed to create a pavilion to best show-off the carousel.
 Famed for his innovative use of glazing techniques, Nouvel’s ‘bijou’ (as he calls it) transforms the landscape without detracting from it.
 This elegant 72′ x 72′ jewel box now sits proudly in the Empire Fulton Ferry section of Brooklyn Bridge Park.
 And at sunset, recessed screens descend to create a light show unlike any other; dreamlike shadows of dancing horses perform every hour on the hour for the world to see.